+Geography

+French

+Computer Science

+History

+Spanish

-Geography French Computer Science History Spanish Separate Sciences
+Separate Sciences

 This is to ensure that students are following a broad and balanced curriculum comprising of at least 6 traditionally "academic" subjects and, in light of national changes, to also make sure our students are not disadvantaged when competing for university or college places, apprenticeships and employment.
-Indeed, all students who are currently in top sets for languages (sets I A & I B) are strongly recommended to take a language and GCSE History or Geography as this combination will make up the English Baccalaureate (Ebacc).
-The Ebacc is not a certificated qualification in its own right, but recognises students achieving 6 GCSE grades currently at grades 5-9 in a range of academic subjects: English, mathematics, 2 sciences, history or geography and a language.
+Indeed, all students who are likely to achieve a grade 5 at GCSE are strongly recommended to take a language and GCSE History or Geography as this combination will make up the English Baccalaureate (EBacc).
+The EBacc is not a certificated qualification in its own right, but recognises students achieving 6 GCSE grades currently at grades 5-9 in a range of academic subjects: English, mathematics, 2 sciences, history or geography and a language.
 It is a traditional, academic pathway and is highly appropriate for students who have the ability to meet its criteria, and who are considering university education as it has been described as a "university-based curriculum".
 In many high performing countries including Japan, South Korea and the Netherlands, there is a wider core curriculum of academic subjects which have to be studied and examined at the age of 16 and the Ebacc is based on this principle to ensure all young people study a broader curriculum prior to specialisation at post-16 regardless of their social background.